procrastinatio/mf-geoadmin3/README.md

 Per default, the API used in the **main** instance of mf-chsdi3.
 If you want to target a specific branch of mf-chsdi3, please adapt the `API_URL` variable in the `rc_branch.mako` file on **your branch**

+# Deploying the layers configuration

+The layers, topics and catolog configuration used by the application were once directly served by the `API`, then stored with the application atfer each build.

+Now they live on the same bucket, at `https://map.geo.admin.ch/configs`.

+Refresh configuration, with:

+    API_URL=//api3.geo.admin.ch make configs/

+Upload to the `int` bucket:

+    s3uploadconfigint

+and to the `prod` bucket:

+    s3uploadconfigprod

 # Flushing varnish